Rajpratik71/linux-manPages/wpa_supplicant.md

               At the moment, this is for FreeBSD 6-CURRENT branch.

        Windows NDIS
-              The   current   Windows   port  requires  WinPcap  (http://win‐ pcap.polito.it/).
+              The current Windows port requires WinPcap (http://winpcap.polito.it/).
 See README-Windows.txt for more information.

        wpa_supplicant was designed to be portable for different drivers and operating systems.
 Hopefully, support for more wlan cards and OSes will be added in the future.
 See developer.txt for more information about the design of wpa_supplicant and porting to other drivers.
 One main goal is to add full WPA/WPA2 support to Linux wireless extensions to allow new drivers  to  be  supported without having to implement new driver-specific interface code in wpa_supplicant.

 ARCHITECTURE
        The wpa_supplicant system consists of the following components:

        wpa_supplicant.conf
               the configuration file describing all networks that the user wants the computer to connect to.

        wpa_supplicant
               the program that directly interacts with the network interface.

        wpa_cli
               the client program that provides a high-level interface to the functionality of the daemon.

        wpa_passphrase
               a utility needed to construct wpa_supplicant.conf files that include encrypted passwords.

 QUICK START
        First, make a configuration file, e.g.  /etc/wpa_supplicant.conf, that describes the networks you are interested in.
-See  wpa_suppli‐ cant.conf(5) for details.
+See wpa_supplicant.conf(5) for details.

-       Once  the  configuration is ready, you can test whether the configura‐ tion works by running wpa_supplicant with following command  to  start it on foreground with debugging enabled:
+       Once the configuration is ready, you can test whether the configuration works by running wpa_supplicant with following command to start it on foreground with debugging enabled:

               wpa_supplicant -iwlan0 -c/etc/wpa_supplicant.conf -d

        Assuming everything goes fine, you can start using following command to start wpa_supplicant on background without debugging:

               wpa_supplicant -iwlan0 -c/etc/wpa_supplicant.conf -B

        Please  note  that if you included more than one driver interface in the build time configuration (.config), you may need to specify which interface to use by including -D<driver name> option on the command line.

 INTERFACE TO PCMCIA-CS/CARDMRG
        For example, following small changes to pcmcia-cs scripts can be used to enable WPA support:

-       Add MODE="Managed" and WPA="y" to  the  network  scheme  in  /etc/pcm‐ cia/wireless.opts.
+       Add MODE="Managed" and WPA="y" to the network scheme in /etc/pcmcia/wireless.opts.

        Add the following block to the end of start action handler in /etc/pcmcia/wireless:

               if [ "$WPA" = "y" -a -x /usr/local/bin/wpa_supplicant ]; then
                   /usr/local/bin/wpa_supplicant -B -c/etc/wpa_supplicant.conf -i$DEVICE
               fi

        Add the following block to the end of stop action handler (may need to be separated from other actions) in /etc/pcmcia/wireless:

               if [ "$WPA" = "y" -a -x /usr/local/bin/wpa_supplicant ]; then
                   killall wpa_supplicant
               fi

        This will make cardmgr start wpa_supplicant when the card is plugged in.

 SEE ALSO
        wpa_background(8) wpa_supplicant.conf(5) wpa_cli(8) wpa_passphrase(8)

 LEGAL
-       wpa_supplicant is copyright (c) 2003-2016, Jouni Malinen <j@w1.fi> and
+       wpa_supplicant is copyright (c) 2003-2016, Jouni Malinen <j@w1.fi> and contributors.
-       contributors.
 All Rights Reserved.

-       This  program  is  licensed under the BSD license (the one with adver‐ tisement clause removed).
+       This program is licensed under the BSD license (the one with advertisement clause removed).

                                                                                             09 August 2018                                                                           WPA_SUPPLICANT(8)